Patalsu Peak Trek

 You can rent following items from us- Trekking Pole, Trekking Shoes, Fleece Jacket, Rucksack

-In winters, during the day, the temperature will range from 10-15 degrees celsius.
-The nights will get cold dropping the temperature to 0 to -12 degrees celsius.
-Higher the altitude you gain, the colder it gets.
+In winters, during the day, the temperature will range from 10-15 degrees Celsius.
+The nights will get cold dropping the temperature to 0 to -12 degrees Celsius.
+The higher the altitude you gain, the colder it gets.
+For more details follow Patalsu Peak Temperature Chart

 You can expect snow from December to March.
 It is difficult to expect snow during summers or monsoons.